v1sages/v1sages/README.md

 - You've reached Visage's Github.
-Dotfiles and more incoming..
-On a security journey, re-vamping my dotfiles and config.
+Dotfiles and more incoming.. re-vamping my dotfiles and config.
 - I’m interested in OSINT, threat intelligence, penetration testing and red teaming, how to write good documentation, and other fun security stuff.
 - I'm currently learning bash scripting, offensive security, and am always learning about OSINT and Linux in general.
 - I'm looking to collaborate on OSINT tooling, bash scripts, or your neat, small tools.